 Over half of the world's population lives in cities, which consumes an enormous 75% of the world's natural resources.
 The rapid urbanisation witnessed across the globe is leading to the condensing of environmental and human health risks.
-The unsound management of e-waste in urban areas must be improved, as there are currently pressing issues concerning low collection rates, the disposal of e-waste through general household bins with limited compulsory separate collections, and the open burning and dumping of waste.
+The unsound management of e-waste in urban areas is a problem that must be addressed, as there are currently pressing issues concerning low collection rates, the disposal of e-waste through general household bins with limited compulsory separate collections, and the open burning and dumping of waste.
 In some cities, a move towards smart infrastructure and the use of information communication technologies (ICTs) for connecting communities and making waste collection more efficient is underway.